-If seeing hippos up close is on your family’s bucket list, you’re in luck because the only aquarium in the world where you can see them is at the Adventure Aquarium in Camden, NJ.
-If that’s not impressive enough, there’s more—this aquarium (rated #8 in the country by USA Today) also has the largest collection of sharks in the Northeast and is one of only six facilities in the United States to have Little Blue Penguins.
+If seeing hippos up close is on your family’s bucket list, you’re in luck because the only aquarium in the world where you can see them is the Adventure Aquarium in Camden, NJ.
+If that’s not impressive enough, there’s more—this aquarium (ranked top ten in the country by USA Today) also has the largest collection of sharks in the Northeast, and they have two species of warm-weather penguins.
 On a recent visit, we had a fantastic day of interactive fun, from the shark bridge to the Shark Tunnel to over 15,000 aquatic animals.
 Ready to spend a day here?
 Scroll down for what you need to know before you go.
-And while you are in Camden, don’t miss the Battleship New Jersey and nearby Philadelphia, with its unique things to do. (featured photo credit: @vikki_1110)
+And while you are in Camden, don’t miss the Battleship New Jersey. (featured photo credit: @vikki_1110)

 A Day at Adventure Aquarium

 Visit with the hippos at Adventure Aquarium

 Walking into Hippo Haven was a memorable experience, and the size and sheer presence of the hippos is a feeling we won’t forget.
 The two residents—Button and Genny— come in at a whopping 3,000+ pounds each, and we could see them at angles both above and under the water.
 Encountering these Nile hippos was a one-of-a-kind treat, and my kids (us, too) were in awe of such beautiful creatures.
 Though we didn’t have time, we could have upgraded our tickets and stepped behind the scenes to immerse ourselves in a Hippo Encounter (next time!).

 See sharks in a whole new way